Nuclear: severe accident power generation water reactors. Publication of the IRSN, 12 / 2008. .pdf 53 pages

 - For the EPR (European Pressurized water Reactor), ambitious safety objectives have been set; they provide a significant reduction of radioactive discharges may result from any conceivable accident situations, including accidents with core meltdown.
 These objectives are:

-- "practical disposal" of accidents which may lead to significant early releases;
+- "Practical elimination" of accidents that could lead to large early releases;

 - Mitigation of accident with fusion of the low pressure center.